-Therefore, I think it is well worth the extra investment for the Economy Space seating.
+I don't often travel in Economy.
+I always try to find something better but if you're ending in Economy, I think it is worth the extra investment for the Economy Space seating.
 With a good sleep, you will be able to comfortably pass many hours and enjoy the rest of your flight, be it using the the in-flight entertainment or enjoying the meals offered.
 This is exactly what I did on my 9 hour flight from Incheon to Abu Dhabi.

 I'd also recommend you bring a water bottle to stay hydrated.
 You can refill the bottle on-board.
 After all, the mentality of flying in Economy is also very important.
-With a positive outlook, you could still have the BEST flight of your life in Economy!
+With a positive outlook, you could still have a good flight!

-Etihad long haul Economy offering is solid, I especially like the A380 seating with the good cushioning and adaptable headrests (same as the seat on their B787).
+I especially like the Etihad A380 seating with the good cushioning and adaptable headrests (same as the seat on their B787).
 I am hoping that with the opening of the new Abu Dhabi Airport Terminal, later this year, that the whole experience in Abu Dhabi airport will be elevated.